 Words that clarify existing text will improve the website for everyone.
 For example, saying, "... after approximately five minutes, cross the creek and then head up the subridge on your right ..." is a big improvement over "... head up the subridge on your right ..."

 Likewise, saying where skin tracks typically start, that there is a steep gully, that the trees are aspens or pines and widely or closely spaced, etc are the type of details that make this website truly helpful.

 Let me know if something is incorrect.
 Maybe it's a waypoint location, an elevation or distance, the time it takes to get somewhere, or a slope angle.
-I have skied every location that I describe, but that doesn't mean all of my data is correct.
+I have skied every location describe on this website, but that doesn't mean all of my data is correct.

 Likewise, it is difficult to proofread my own writing.
-Please tell me about spelling errors, missing or duplicated words, and other typos.
+Please tell me about grammar or spelling errors, missing or duplicated words, or other typos.
 You will see my mistakes—I won't.

 Can you provide background information on a location's name?
 For example, do you know who Brad's Line is named after or the history behind the name Over Easy?
 If you have information on any location names, please send me a note.